Facts and Resolution Options for the Dog Flu

 Effective Help for the Dog Flu

 Over the years, NZYMES® has developed our special Healthy Respiratory Program to give Pet Parents a great alternative for getting such conditions – involving respiratory distress or challenges – under control fairly quickly.
 The nutritional support of our Antioxidant Treats can help with the stress on the body, providing resources to support the improvement of metabolic processes, especially immune performance.
 The Ox-E-Drops are used both internally (diet) and externally (vaporizer) to assist the body with the challenges of conquering the microbial invaders that must be eliminated.
 We have had a tremendous success rate in treating dog flu with our approach.
-Remember: Antibiotics do not treat viruses.

 Visit the Healthy-Respiratory Program page HERE – TO review Video instructions for using the Program.